Jammie224/Project-Presentation-2-Artificial-Intelligence-Current-Event-Topics/media-assets/VO-script.md

 Cyberattacks using GenAI increased by over twofold in 2024 alone.

-It's honestly not that surprising because AI can automatically generate malware, find vulnerabilities, or break weak encryption at scale.
+It's honestly not that surprising because AI can generate malware, find vulnerabilities, or break weak encryption at scale.

 And of course, deepfakes and political misinformation is becoming a huge concern as well.